...

 Immediate Danger and Emergency Removal: CPS’s Quick Response in Texas

 A crucial component of the CPS guidelines for child removal in Texas involves emergency removal.
-When a child is in immediate danger, CPS has the authority to remove them from their home without a prior court order.
+CPS can remove a child from their home without a court order if they’re in immediate danger.
 This step is taken to safeguard the child’s immediate safety.
 Understanding what happens after such an emergency action is essential for both parents and the child involved.

 Immediate Danger and Emergency Removal CPS's Quick Response in Texas